slowli/arithmetic-parser/README.md

-# Flexible Arithmetic Parser
+# Flexible Arithmetic Parser & Interpreter

 Versatile parser for arithmetic expressions which allows to customize literal definitions, type annotations and several other aspects of parsing.
+There is a [simple interpreter](#interpreter) as well, but its utility heavily depends on the domain.

 ## Supported Features